unicornrainbow/git-spaces/README.md

 Upon creation, new spaces will automatically be intialized to the master branch.
 Once created, enter the directory and checkout the desirde branch.

 When you are done with a space, you can remove it by exiting the space directory and removeing it with `rm -rf`.
 Note that this will permanently remove the space, so be sure to commit any work you plan on keeping before doings so.

+## Acknowledgement

+Acknowledgement must be given to the wonderful [git-extras](https://github.com/visionmedia/git-extras) project from which I took much inspiration and code.